An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Shenandoah Telecommunication.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how SHEN stock compares to 2,000+ US-based stocks, and to peers in the Communications sector and Major Telecommunications industry.
+We show how SHEN stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Wireless Telecommunications Carriers (except Satellite) industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.